vishan01/Imagetory/README.md

-# ReImage Streamlit Hugging Face LLM Application
+# Imagetory Streamlit Hugging Face LLM Application

-ReImage is a Streamlit-based Language Model (LLM) application powered by Hugging Face Transformers that allows users to generate Image.
+Imagetory is a Streamlit-based Language Model (LLM) application powered by Hugging Face Transformers that allows users to generate Image and Story.
 With ReImage, you can easily create images from the text you provide.

 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)